 The Sierra Club is involved with hundreds of conservation issues, ranging from the protection of specific areas to policy questions of global scope.
 The Sierra Club's various campaigns are conducted locally, regionally, nationally, and internationally.
-To be effective, though, the Sierra Club must focus its efforts.
+To be effective, the Sierra Club must focus its efforts and prioritize where to place its energies at any given time and in the years to come.
 Accordingly, the Board of Directors periodically adopts national conservation issues for top-priority campaigns.
+These include policy statements on broad national issues (e.g., energy, climate change, transportation).
+The board also sets long-range and two-year national campaign priorities for the period of a Congress.